 But apparently there was some uncertainty about the legality of the January 31 annexation.
-On July 22 voters approved annexation of Polytechnic Heights, Arlington Heights, Washington Heights, Rosen Heights, and Mistletoe Heights, among other suburbs.
+On July 22 voters approved annexation of Polytechnic Heights, Arlington Heights, Washington Heights, and Mistletoe Heights, among other suburbs.
 “Greater Fort Worth” was born as Cowtown exploded in area and population, adding an estimated forty thousand to fifty thousand people.
-With the expansion Fort Worth had to rename 275 streets to avoid duplication.
+With the expansion Fort Worth had to rename hundreds of streets to avoid duplication.
 Arlington Heights Boulevard was renamed “Camp Bowie Boulevard.”
 Clip is from the July 23 Star-Telegram.

 How compact and self-contained was Polytechnic?
 In the area of less than a square mile shown in this aerial photo you could attend (1) Poly Elementary, (2) William James Junior, and (3) Poly Senior High School, go to college at (4) TWU, get married in (5) Poly Methodist Church, be healed by (6) Dr. John W. Hewatt, have your funeral at (7) Meissner Funeral Home if Dr. Hewatt failed, and be buried in (8) Polytechnic Cemetery.

 The roots that those early East Side settlers—the Lovings, the Ayreses, the Tandys and Halls—had put down in the prairie sod seventy years earlier with no plans of community had nonetheless grown into a community, then a suburb, then a town, and now a part of the big city to the west.